 Noise by Part of Akron

 Average noise levels for Akron residents, grouped by direction from the center of Akron.
-Northern Akron carries the highest population-weighted average; Western Akron carries the lowest.
-Just 16% of residents in Western Akron live in blocks above the EPA's 55 dBA threshold, about half the share in Northern Akron.
+The highest population-weighted average is in southern Akron; the lowest is in western Akron, where just 28% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Northern Akron